 Are you looking to transform bargain black frames into charming antique gold frames?
 Let me show you how simple it is!
 You won’t believe it!

 But I didn’t like the budget black frames that they came with.
-I also picked up this authentic antique gold framed print behind them.
-Which is the look that I really wanted for them.
+I also picked up this authentic antique gold-framed print behind them, which is the look that I really wanted for them.

 You may also enjoy the post, 3 Finds at a Flea Market Near Me This Weekend.

-Black Frames to Antique Gold Frames with Annie Sloan
+Step-By-Step Guide for Black to Gold Frames

 Let me show you how easy it is to transform inexpensive black frames like these into antique gold frames with Annie Sloan’s Bright Gold Gilded Wax.